SAP/openui5-docs/docs/Writing_a_Control_Renderer_91f3939.md

 For notepad controls, the renderer class is normally not directly used, the "renderer" method is directly part of the control implementation and will be added to a renderer class behind the scenes.

+-   **[Prevention of Cross-site Scripting](Prevention_of_Cross-site_Scripting_4de64e2.md "Cross-site scripting (XSS) can be prevented by ensuring that it is not possible to inject script code into an application page that runs in a browser.")**
+Cross-site scripting \(XSS\) can be prevented by ensuring that it is **not** possible to inject script code into an application page that runs in a browser.

 **Related Information**